-2.4 The 8051 Microcontroller
+2.5 The 8051 Microcontroller

 The 8051 microcontroller development board, the microMODUL-8051 SBC from PHYTEC, is used in this project.
-Figure 2 shows a schematic of the board, which has the following features.
+Figure 3 shows a schematic of the board, which has the following features.

-- On-board Flash-programming - SBC in matchbox-size dimensions - Requires a single power supply of 5V, typ. <200mA - All ports and applicable logic signals extend to pin headers at the edges of the circuit board - Controller signals and ports extend to standard-width (2.54 mm.) pins aligning board edges, allowing the board to be plugged into any target application like a "big chip" [3].
+- On-board Flash-programming - Requires a single power supply of 5V, typ. <200mA - All ports and applicable logic signals extend to pin headers at the edges of the circuit board - Controller signals and ports extend to standard-width (2.54 mm.) pins aligning board edges, allowing the board to be plugged into any target application like a "big chip" [4].

-Figure 2.
-The 8051 Development Board
+Fig. 3.
+The 8051 Development board